 One of the key accomplishments of the program was the assembly and integration of an experienced, proven contractor team.
-The team included traditional aerospace contractors, such as Hamilton Sundstrand (for controls and air separator design development) and Pratt & Whitney turbomachinery and air collection system design and development), as well as smaller firms with particular expertise in key areas, such as Creare (heat exchangers) and Universal Technologies Corporation (air separation system consulting).
-In order to ease sharing and remote manipulation of data, Andrews also created a web-based Document Management System (DMS), which has built-in, automatic document configuration control.
-The DMS is maintained by a data manager and provides automatic notification of data releases and revisions including applicable data received from subcontractors and team members.
-This secure, ITAR-compliant system accepts and manages any electronic media files and is protected by IT security measures. http://dms.andrews-space.com).
+The team included traditional aerospace contractors, such as Hamilton Sundstrand (for controls and air separator design and development) and Pratt & Whitney (for turbomachinery and air collection system design and development), as well as smaller firms with particular expertise in key areas, such as Creare (heat exchangers) and Universal Technologies Corporation (air separation system consulting).

 Andrews also developed several key documents as part of the program.
 First, a detailed Concept of Operations (ConOps) document was created to describe the vision vehicle system that is enabled by Alchemist, as well as the manner in which it may be deployed, operated, and maintained.
-Andrews also developed a detailed Risk Management Plan (RMP).
+Andrews also developed a detailed Risk Management Plan.
 This plan was created to establish, track, and mitigate program risks.
-With the creation of the RMP, Alchemist technical and programmatic risks were identified, and several were reduced and/or eliminated.
+With its creation, Alchemist technical and programmatic risks were identified, and several were reduced and/or eliminated.

 The integrated Team planned a complete risk reduction program for key Alchemist technologies, including a part-flow-scale, integrated ground demonstration of the Air Enrichment System and key technologies for the Air Collection System.
-This program will take the key technologies of Alchemist to TRL 6 within approximately four years and will reduce or eliminate all major risks, including the highest risk, integration and operation of the system (Figure 5).
+This program will take the key technologies of Alchemist to TRL 6 within approximately four years and will reduce or eliminate all major risks, including the highest risk, integration and operation of the system (Figure 4).